-St. Louis Cardinals Prospect Oscar Taveras Excelling in Dominican Winter League
+St. Louis Cardinals top prospect Oscar Taveras is killing it in the Dominican Winter League.

 While St. Louis Cardinals prospect Kolten Wong is receiving the headlines because of his selection to the Rising Stars game in the Arizona Fall League, his Double-A teammate from 2012 is having quite an offseason thus far himself.